 Tamabil - Indo Bangladesh border !

 It was during my recent visit to Meghalaya I got an opportunity to visit Dawki- Tamabil.
-The Dawki-Tamabil border crossing between the nations India and Bangladesh should not be missed while planning a visit to Meghalaya .This area is now used to ferry across both cargo and passengers.
+The Dawki-Tamabil border between India and Bangladesh should not be missed while planning a visit to Meghalaya .This area is now used to ferry across both cargo and passengers.

 We noticed few boys were selling berry pickles from the other side(Bangladesh) and couldn't resist ourselves from tasting it.
 I bought the pickles and handed him some extra Indian currency and in return he smiled at me .
 Borders were just on land and maps ; in our minds we all were just humans struggling for own survival .

-Spending some time near the border line we then moved to Dawki, which was a much awaited destination in my bucket list !
+After spending some time near the border line we moved to Dawki, which was a much awaited destination in my bucket !

 Journey to Dawki was rich with nature!
 Without doubt I would say, Meghalaya is rich with waterfalls and I was able to view waterfalls throughout my journey through the state and to be frank I became too much addicted to this sight.
 On the way , I could clearly view the land of Bangladesh on one side of the road .
 Driver told us that the huge buildings that we saw on the right side of the road are part of Dhaka.

-As we reached Dawki, I found that Umngot river was super clear as I've seen in pictures and trust me that wonderful sight would always add peace to your mind .
-The location I have seen many times in snaps and google images is finally right in front of my eyes and I was extremely glad with joy.
+As we reached Dawki, I found that Umngot river was crystal clear as I've seen in pictures and trust me, that wonderful sight would always gift peace to your mind .
+The location I have seen many times in snaps and google images was finally right in front of my eyes and I was extremely glad with joy.
 But guides told us that the river may look more crystal clear during Oct- Nov seasons.
 Since our travel was in July, according to them Umngot was not clear.
-But it didn’t matter ; to us as it was beyond our expectations!!
+But it didn’t matter ; to us as it was way beyond our expectations!!

 We sailed for about 25 minutes and reached the banks, but to be frank I didn’t want to get out of boat :) .
 Hoped that journey never ended!

-It's green, green everywhere and the beauty of pristine waters cannot be expressed in just words, it should be experienced!
+It's green, green and green everywhere and the beauty of pristine waters cannot be expressed in just words, it could only be experienced!
 Activities like scuba diving, cliff jumping, fishing, rafting, zip lining can also be experienced depending on the climate and season.

 Video below was taken during my visit.
-Have a look !!
+Enjoy !!